Borecjeborec1/league-stop/Readme.md

 # League Stop

 The best application for league of legends.
-You won't have 0/10 in any other game with it!
+You won't have 0/10 in any other game with this app.
+Your life will rapidly change!
+Trust me.

-League stop is powered with slogan: "You can't int your game if you can't play it!"
+League stop is powered with slogan: "You can't lose the game, if you won't play the game!"

 ## Usage